Museo Nazionale Romano: Prehistory section

 On the upper floor of the cloister, this exhibit shows the development of the culture of Latium from the Bronze Age (11th century BC) to the Orientalizing Period (10th to 6th century BC) by means of archaeological findings from the region around Rome.

 Small cloister

 The small cloister of the charterhouse has been recently renovated.
 It occupies around a third of the area previously occupied by the natatio (swimming pool) of the Baths of Diocletian.
 It was originally built alongside the church.
 Construction began in the mid-16th century but continued beyond the 17th century.
 With a side length of 40 meters (half the size of Michelangelo's Cloister) it today features exhibits on the Arval Brethren and on the Secular Games.
 The late 16th-century travertine well in the centre was added during the recent renovation.

 Epigraphic section

 Showing over 900 exhibits on inscriptions/writings, over three floors of a modern building, this collection houses over 10,000 inscriptions.
+Among the items displayed is the Zoninus collar.